OpenMobileAlliance/githubpages-doc-guidelines/content/en/RowMultiColumns.md

 `name`: **RowMultiColumns**

 `cols`:
-* the value of this property is an integer from `1` to `12`, which represents the number of columns contained by the table across the webpage width.
+* the value of this property is an integer from `1` to `12`, which represents the number of columns contained by the table that goes across the webpage width.

 `widths`:
-* this property represents the width of each column by an integer.
+* this property represents the width of each column.
+It values MUST be an integer.
 The addition of all the columns widths values MUST be equal to `12`, which is the maximum number of columns that a `container` can display.

 `modules`:
 * this property doesn't have any value, it is used to [indent]() to the right the following `properties`:

   * `name`:
-    * this represents the name of the [`module`]()
+    * this represents the name of the [`module`](https://openmobilealliance.github.io/githubpages-doc-guidelines/modules)

   * `title`:
-    * the value of this `property` will be used to display at the top of the column
+    * the value of this `property` will be used to display a title at the top of the column
     * the value will be displayed in `bold`

   * `subtitle`:
-    * the value of this `property` will be displayed in `italic` below the title
+    * the value of this `property` will be used to display a subtitle, in `italic` and below the title

   * `image`:
-    * each column will have an `icon` displayed on top of the `title`
+    * each column will have an `icon` which is displayed on top of the `title` property
     * the `icon` is stored externally, out side of the repository in XXX
-    * in this case the value of the `image` is a `string` which name represents an `icon` in the above reference
+    * in this case the value of the `image` is a `string` which name represents an `icon` in the above reference, e.g.: *fas handshake*

 *Submodule 1*
-  * This indicates that one of the existing [`module`]() can be inserted inside of the `RowMultiColumns` as a column.
+  * This indicates that one of the existing [`module`](https://openmobilealliance.github.io/githubpages-doc-guidelines/modules) can be inserted inside of the `RowMultiColumns` as a column.
   * See content [indentation]()

 *Submodule n*
-  * A [`module`]() MUST be inserted for each defined column
+  * A [`module`](https://openmobilealliance.github.io/githubpages-doc-guidelines/modules) MUST be inserted for each defined column
   * See content [indentation]()

 ## F.A.Q